gsalzet/website_gsalzet/content/authors/admin/_index.md

 email: "g.salzet@gmail.com"
 ---
 # Biography
-Hi, I’m Guillaume !
 I’m a PhD student in bioeconomics modelling.
 My research focuses on the sustainability of forest sector and their interactions with tropical forest dynamics in the context of French Guiana.
-I am also interested in the forests ecosystems services and how their are evaluated.
-{style="text-align: justify;"}
+I am also interested in the forests ecosystems services and their evaluation.